scottrlarson/profession/content/links/news/link-makeuseof.com.md

 +++

+- \#4 - [Make Use Of](https://www.makeuseof.com/)

 Make Use Of is a website that reviews many technologies and offers guides and solutions that make life easier.
 This is one of my top 5 sites that I recommend to my customers.

-- \#4 - [Make Use Of](https://www.makeuseof.com/)
+Founded in 2007, MakeUseOf is an online publication that issues tips and guides on how to make the most of the internet, computer software, and mobile apps.
+Our mission is to help users understand and navigate modern trends in consumer technology.